BibTex Writer

 }

-BibTex writes author names as a single string, joined by and
+BibTex writes author names as a single string, joined by and.
+Personal names are written as family, given and organizational names as name.
+An example for the latter:

 # Organizations as authors

-metadata = Metadata('10.26301/qdpd-2250')
+metadata = Metadata("10.26301/qdpd-2250")

-bibtex = metadata.bibtex()
+bibtex = metadata.write(to="bibtex")

 print(bibtex)